Wildlife Garden panorama with a pond visible and the Museum building in the background

 Common frog on a patch of bare earth

-A common frog in the Museum's Wildlife Garden.
+A common frog in our garden.
 The decreasing popularity of garden ponds is a big problem for these frogs in the UK, which rely on them to breed, particularly in urban areas.

 In the words of Max Barclay, one of our beetle experts:

-'[The Wildlife Garden] is a useful barometer for locating newly imported species, as it includes a wide range of habitat types and it has a building full of experts right next to it!
+'[The garden] is a useful barometer for locating newly imported species, as it includes a wide range of habitat types and it has a building full of experts right next to it!

-'Urban green spaces like the Wildlife Garden are extremely valuable for native species too, and they allow us to see what proportion of the native fauna is able to survive in highly modified patches of habitat separated from the wider countryside.
+'Urban green spaces like our garden are extremely valuable for native species too, and they allow us to see what proportion of the native fauna is able to survive in highly modified patches of habitat separated from the wider countryside.

 'Ultimately, those places will continue to exist while broader natural environments may not always be there – so species that can thrive in the urban landscape are those best able to survive human modification of the environment.'